Garlic Ginger Summer Veggie Stir-Fry

 - The nuts: Don’t dig walnuts?
 Use pecans or cashews.
 Or sprinkle on some sesame seeds at the very end instead.

-But!!
+But.
 There’s one thing that I’ll ask you not to change – the sauce.
 Because oooooo do I love this sauce.
 It’s my go-to for any on the fly stir-fry.
-Made with all pantry staples (like soy sauce and rice vinegar) and plennnnnty of ginger + garlic, it is just dang good.
-The bee’s knees.
-The cat’s meow.
-The queen of stir-fry sauces!
-So just do it, okay?
+Made with all pantry staples (like soy sauce and rice vinegar) and plenty of ginger + garlic, it is just dang good.

 Tips & Tricks For This Garlic Ginger Summer Veggie Stir-Fry